 - New licenses have to be added prior to upgrade. - You can install and configure Safeguard Authentication Services on Windows and use the included management tools to Unix-enable users and groups in Active Directory without installing a license.
-However, you must have a valid Safeguard Authentication Services license installed for full functionality. - In order to use Starling Two-Factor Authentication, you must have a valid license for Safeguard Authentication Services with One Identity Hybrid Subscription included.
+However, you must have a valid Safeguard Authentication Services license installed for full functionality. - In order to use Starling Two-Factor Authentication, you must have a valid license for Safeguard Authentication Services.